ynslmz/react-ts-google-books-api/assingment.md

 ## Assignment Overview

-You are tasked with building a basic web application that allows users to search for books using the Google Books API.
+Build a basic web application that allows users to search for books using the Google Books API.
 The application should have the following features:

 1. A search bar that allows users to enter a query and search for books.
 2. A list of results that displays the title, author, and cover image of each book.